Washington Post - 2/13/2000

 And usually you're right.
 When it comes to getting designer clothing cheap, New Yorkers in the know don't just wait for a sale at Saks.
 And they certainly don't read the ads in those loser tourist giveaway magazines in your hotel room.
 They head to the Upper East Side, where they buy their designer clothes at a cluster of high-end used-clothing stores known mostly to people who live in New York.

+New York, of course, has a restaurant-supply district, a garment district, a Korean restaurant district, an Orthodox Jewish district and even a neighborhood that sells lighting.
+The Upper East Side, in addition to its claim to fame as home to serious museums and legions of residents who appear to have been the inspiration for pre-Tina Brown New Yorker cartoons, has become the neighborhood of consignment shops.
 Sure, other neighborhoods may have a few, but the Upper East Side has an advantage.
 It's where, to digress into business argot, the "suppliers" live.
 It's the neighborhood of choice of women (and a few men) wealthy enough and foolish enough to buy really expensive clothes and then tire of them when they are still in really good shape.
 They drop the goods off at a consignment shop, and a thriving marketplace is born.

 (Rumor has it that Jackie Kennedy Onassis used to unload her treasures here.
 No one is sure if that's true, but it's certainly consistent with her affection for resale that was later revealed in the posthumous auction of her belongings at Sotheby's.
 Unfortunately for consignment shoppers, the provenance of the merchandise remains a mystery.)